contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Axis 4 — Succession and intergenerational transfer

-Brazilian succession is dominated by ITCMD (state-level tax, 0—8% rate range) and STF Theme 1.348 (currently pending, on ITBI immunity for capital integralization).
+Brazilian succession is dominated by ITCMD (state-level tax, commonly ~2—8%, with an 8% ceiling and progressivity now mandatory under EC 132/2023) and STF Theme 1.348 (currently pending, on ITBI immunity for capital integralization).
 Pre-mortem planning via holding structures reduces ITCMD substantially when structured early.
 Reactive succession (post-death) costs 3—5× more.

 Tax planning shifts — Brazil 2023—2027